radancyco/radancyco.github.io/uid/photoshop-guidelines/index.md

 * Any special instructions
 * Hover, Active and/or Visited states are specified for links and buttons
 * List the fonts, whether they are web fonts or non-web fonts, off to the side on the homepage using the “note tool”
+* For more details please refer to:[http://photoshopetiquette.com/] (http://photoshopetiquette.com/)

 </section>